dataknut/FoC2015/FoC2015-EW-ward-centroids-readme.md

 Hope that:
  * the ward names are (mostly) the same!

-The accompanying STATA .do file implements this & it (mostly) works, @JakeSully123456 may have a different (& better) solution
+The accompanying STATA .do file implements this & it (mostly) works.
+You could do it in R or whatever.

+@JakeSully123456 may have a different (& better) solution :-)